-The charity (formerly known as The Queen Alexandra Hospital Home), has recently extended one of its wings, to enlarge and improve the facilities in two existing rooms and build two additional single en-suite rooms.
+The charity (formerly known as The Queen Alexandra Hospital Home), has recently extended one of its wings, thanks to a grant from the LIBOR Fund.
+The extension has allowed Care for Veterans to enlarge and improve the facilities in two existing rooms and build two additional single en-suite rooms.
 This not only provides two more beds, enabling the charity to care for more veterans and their family members, but it also gives greater flexibility when admitting both permanent and respite residents.

 Her Royal Highness came to officially open the extended ward, which is to be renamed the Richmond Wing.

 The Princess was taken on a tour of the new facilities by Chief Executive, Andy Neaves, and Director of Nursing, Valerie Walker, where she met and spoke with residents and staff.